 - Reps who work a deal through to close, and then discover a “mistake” in the data that meant that deal never should have been theirs.
 They should get credit since they worked it though, right?
 Right?!

 So, how do you solve this?
 So glad you asked!
-We’re working on an RoE kit that includes a template for effective RoE, as well as tips for reducing conflict.
-More on that soon.
+We've developed a free RoE toolkit that includes a template for effective RoE, as well as tips for reducing conflict.

 And of course, if you're dealing with RoE challenges, maybe we can help.